ČSA Flight 523: Crash

 On 5 September 1967, ČSA Flight 523 crashed on climb-out from Gander International Airport, after being re-fuelled for the final leg of the flight.
 The aircraft took off from runway 14 climbing at an abnormally shallow angle.
 The aircraft struck a supporting wire of a mast, climbed to 40 m, then started to dive, hitting the ground at a speed of approximately 360 km/h, hit a railway embankment 4000 ft past the end of the runway, caught fire and broke into pieces.
 Four crewmen and 33 passengers were killed.

 The aircraft was new, manufactured in April 1967, having flown only 766 hours.
 The crew, replaced by a fresh one in Gander, consisted of a captain with over 17,000 hours experience (over 5,000 on the Il-18), familiar with the airport as he had been flying there since 1962, and a co-pilot with over 10,000 hours experience.

 Investigation

 The investigation of the incident started immediately; Czechoslovak and Soviet experts, including Genrikh Novozhilov from Ilyushin and the Czech World War II fighter pilot František Fajtl, also took part in it.
 Several possibilities were discussed but the cause of the accident was never determined.

 Memorials

-As the accident occurred during Expo 67 in Montreal, the Czechoslovakian government afterwards donated its Expo pavilion to the government of Newfoundland as a gesture of gratitude for rescue efforts following the crash.
+As the accident occurred during Expo 67 in Montreal, the Czechoslovak government afterwards donated its Expo pavilion to the government of Newfoundland as a gesture of gratitude for rescue efforts following the crash.
 The pavilion was moved to Grand Falls-Windsor, Newfoundland, where it was opened in 1971.
 It remains in use as the Gordon Pinsent Centre for the Arts.

 In 2015 a memorial plaque was unveiled in Gander to honour the crash victims.